methusael13/weather-wiz/README.md

 * libappindicator-dev

-Some of these packages already come pre-installed in some Linux distros, others can be installed from your distribution repositories.
+Some of these packages already come pre-installed in some Linux distros, others can be installed from the distribution repositories.

 ####Building
 Make sure you have the prerequisites mentioned above.